-Enjoy yourself at the after tour party but not too much as you don’t want to forget the memories of the ancient monasteries, the friendly faces on the kids that wave at you as you speed past, the remoteness of the areas where people choose to live, the thump of the single cylinder of the Royal Enfield, overcoming the challenging and gnarly unsealed roads in the Spiti Valley or the multitude of other memories you’ll take with you.
+Enjoy yourself at the after tour party but not too much as you don’t want to forget the memories of the ancient monasteries, the friendly faces of the kids that wave at you as you speed past, the remoteness of the areas where people choose to live, the thump of the single-cylinder of the Royal Enfield, overcoming the challenging and gnarly unsealed roads in the Spiti Valley or the multitude of other memories you’ll take with you.

 |DEPARTURE/RETURN LOCATION||New Delhi, India|

 |ADVENTURE DATES||2023 – August, Sunday 6th – Friday 18th

 This adventure can be completed any time between June and the end of October.
 Please get in contact if the fixed dates above are not suitable for you.

 |WHAT’S INCLUDED|| Transfers to/from Airport and Hotel

 All internal transfers and other travel for the duration of the adventure

 Quality Accommodation on a twin share basis (Comfort hotels/guest houses/Camps/tents)

 Breakfast, Lunch and Dinner for the entire tour

 Taj Mahal day trip